-The following two analysis are certified as accurate using a calibrated AIM 4300 from Array Solutions and are checked for redundancy using a calibrated Rig Expert AA-54.
+Power handling capabilities drop if your SWR exceeds the baselines in the analyses provided.
+The following two baseline SWR analyses are certified as accurate using a calibrated AIM 4300 from Array Solutions and are checked for redundancy using a calibrated Rig Expert AA-54.
 These results are categorically based upon the recommended deployment scenarios in Section 4, per the scenario indicated on the heading for each graphic.
+The use of a Choke Balun should be avoided unless necessary, and when used should be placed halfway between the antenna your equipment.